 The reason I told you that story about my breakdown in Arizona is because we all go through things like this in our lives.
 Things so scary and awful, that we think it couldn’t possibly get any worse.
 But sometimes, the worse things in life turn out to be the best things that could ever happen.

 For me, letting go of attachments, help me let go of so much more.
 It’s not about having too much stuff and just driving it all to the thrift store to get rid of it.
 It’s about a shift inside you that tells you that it doesn’t matter if you have stuff or not.
 You can have it and enjoy life, or you can not have it and enjoy life just the same.

-Letting go brings you reward beyond material items.
-And when it doesn’t matter if you drive a nicer car than your neighbor or own a wider screen TV, you find out what really does matter in life.
+Letting go brings you rewards beyond material items.
+And when it doesn’t matter if you drive a nicer car than your neighbor or own wider and wider screen TVs throughout the years, you find out what really does matter in life.
 You can still enjoy distractions, but they will no longer rule your life.
 You can still have attachments, but you can easily detach and move on.

 Click here for part 2 of this topic where I go over emotional attachments.
 Those are the attachments that involve a deeper emotional connection.
 Emotions tie us to things and people that may or may not be healthy for us.